 [above: Linda and Marc]

 From Linda via email: Just wanted to let you know how much I enjoy coming to Hyde Park Gym.
 I’ve been intimidated by other gyms.
 I felt right at home the moment I walked into HPG.
-As a result of working with John and Grass Iron, and with help from Lem on becoming one with the elliptical, I’ve dropped 2 dress sizes (4 numbers!) since my older son’s wedding last summer.
+As a result of working with John, and with help from Lem on becoming one with the elliptical, I’ve dropped 2 dress sizes (4 numbers!) since my older son’s wedding last summer.
 I had much more fun shopping for a dress for my younger son’s wedding next month.
 Thanks for providing such an accepting place to get fit and have fun at the same time.

 I worked out at Hyde Park Gym for the last 6 months, and I loved it.
 Unfortunately, I have moved to Champaign, IL.
 What I am wondering is…do you have any thoughts or advice on how to find a new gym around here that doesn’t suck?
 By suck, I mean I hate gyms with obnoxious joining fees, sales staff, and so on.
 I’m looking at gym websites here, and they keep saying “we’re more than a gym…we’re an experience.”
 I don’t want an experience, I want a gym.
 I don’t need fancy equipment or whatever.
 Just a place to lift.
 Again, I have the exact same outlook that HPG does.
 Does anyone who works there have suggestions about a gym in this area?
 If not, ignore my question, I imagine it may be outside the scope of ya’lls jobs.
 Consider this a comment: I had a blast working out at HPG.
 I’ve never been to another gym that was as down to earth and laid back as this one.
 I tremendously enjoyed the events (the Big 3 workshop and the squat competition), and just by being around other members and employees, I learned a lot.
 I really can’t say enough how perfect a gym this was for me, how much I enjoyed going in each day, and how much I learned by going here. – Jelena Pantel